-1.2.1 All flights within NAT HLA airspace must have the approval of either the State of Registry of the aircraft, or the State of the Operator.
+- 1.2.1 All flights within the NAT HLA must have the approval of either the State of Registry of the aircraft, or the State of the Operator.
 Aircraft operating in RVSM Airspace are required to be compliant with the altimetry Minimum Aircraft System Performance Specifications (MASPS) and hold an issued approval.
 Approval for NAT HLA operations will require the checking by the State of Registry or State of the Operator, of various aspects affecting navigation performance.
-These aspects include: the navigation equipment used, together with its installation and maintenance procedures; plus the crew navigation procedures employed and the crew training requirements.

-1.2.2 Since NAT HLA airspace is now designated as RVSM airspace at all levels (i.e. FL290-410 inclusive) specific State RVSM Approval is also required to operate within NAT HLA airspace.
+These aspects include: the navigation equipment used, together with its installation and maintenance procedures; plus the crew navigation procedures employed and the crew training requirements. - 1.2.2 Since the NAT HLA is now designated as RVSM airspace at all levels (i.e. FL290-410 inclusive) specific State RVSM Approval is also required to operate within the NAT HLA.
 RVSM Approvals prescribe both airworthiness requirements to ensure aircraft height-keeping performance in accordance with the RVSM MASPS, and also crew operating procedures.
 In general, RVSM Approvals granted by most States are not regionally specific but are valid for world-wide operations.
 However, some crew operating procedures, particularly those to be followed in contingency situations, are specific to the airspace environment.
-Such procedures for use in NAT HLA airspace vary from those adopted in a domestic airspace environment in which radar surveillance and DCPC are available (see Chapter 9 & Chapter 12).
+Such procedures for use in the NAT HLA vary from those adopted in a domestic airspace environment in which radar surveillance and DCPC are available (see Chapter 9 & Chapter 12).
 States provide approval of these procedures specific to NAT HLA or Oceanic airspace operations in different ways.
 It may be explicitly addressed in the general RVSM Approval.
-It may be included as an element of the NAT HLA MNPS Approval or it may be a stated item of the Operations Specifications.
-Nevertheless, however provided, all NAT crews/operators must be State approved specifically for NAT RVSM operations and each aircraft intended to be flown in NAT HLA airspace must have State RVSM Airworthiness Approval.

-1.2.3 There are times when NAT HLA MNPS and/or RVSM approval documentation may need to be shown to "suitably authorised persons", e.g. during a ramp inspection or on similar occasions.

-1.2.4 In order to adequately monitor NAT HLA airspace, State aviation authorities shall maintain a database of all NAT HLA and RVSM approvals that they have granted for operations within NAT HLA airspace.
-States must also provide data on RVSM approved airframes to the North Atlantic Regional Monitoring Agency (RMA), which is maintained by the North Atlantic Central Monitoring Agency (NAT
+It may be included as an element of the NAT HLA Approval or it may be a stated item of the Operations Specifications.
+Nevertheless, however provided, all NAT crews/operators must be State approved specifically for NAT RVSM operations and each aircraft intended to be flown in the NAT HLA must have State RVSM Airworthiness Approval. - 1.2.3 There are times when NAT HLA and/or RVSM approval documentation may need to be shown to "suitably authorised persons", e.g. during a ramp inspection or on similar occasions. - 1.2.4 In order to adequately monitor the NAT HLA, State aviation authorities shall maintain a database of all NAT HLA and RVSM approvals that they have granted for operations within the NAT HLA.
+States must also provide data on RVSM approved airframes to the North Atlantic Regional Monitoring Agency (RMA), which is maintained by the North Atlantic Central Monitoring Agency (NAT CMA).
+The

-CMA).
-The CMA database facilitates the tactical monitoring of aircraft approval status and the exclusion of non-approved users.
+CMA database facilitates the tactical monitoring of aircraft approval status and the exclusion of nonapproved users.

-- 1.2.5 In the case of approvals for IGA operations, the following points are emphasised: - a) aircraft NAT HLA and RVSM Approvals constitute a package covering equipment standards, installation, maintenance procedures and crew training; - b) State aviation authorities should consider limiting the validity period of approvals; and - c) State aviation authorities should maintain detailed records of all NAT HLA and RVSM approvals
+- 1.2.5 In the case of approvals for IGA operations, the following points are emphasised: - aircraft NAT HLA and RVSM Approvals constitute a package covering equipment standards, installation, maintenance procedures and crew training; - State aviation authorities should consider limiting the validity period of approvals; and b) - State aviation authorities should maintain detailed records of all NAT HLA and RVSM approvals

-1.3 HORIZONTAL NAVIGATION REQUIREMENTS FOR UNRESTRICTED NAT HLA AIRSPACE OPERATIONS
+1.3 HORIZONTAL NAVIGATION REQUIREMENTS FOR UNRESTRICTED NAT HLA OPERATIONS